TEEAC Credit Trainings

 Teachers can receive credits for continuing professional education through the Texas Environmental Education Advisory Committee (TEEAC) by participating in training sessions or meetings offered by Texas Stream Team.

-In addition to attending trainings, teachers can receive eight hours of credit for each Texas Stream Team meeting or workshop attended by simply requesting a Texas Stream Team TEEAC certificate during or after the meeting.
+In addition to attending trainings, teachers can receive three hours of credit for each Texas Stream Team meeting or workshop attended by simply requesting a Texas Stream Team TEEAC certificate during or after the meeting.

 Originally established by the Texas Legislature to assist and advise the Commissioner of Education on environmental education, TEEAC offers a Certificate of Recognition to encourage teachers to learn more about the environment.
 In order to receive the Certificate of Recognition, TEEAC requires teachers to complete 45 hours of TEEAC endorsed instruction relating to environmental education.